A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The Register, in Seven Acts

 Entered by hand.
 Counted twice.
-Some pages bear water damage; others, blood.
+Some pages bear water damage; others, blood; others, the chew of small teeth at the corners.

 The night the rafters came down